m1lt0n/go-bitarray/README.md

 # go-bitarray

-Welcome to go-bitarray! go-bitarray is a go implementation of bit array that allows creating, querying, storing and restoring a bit array.
+Welcome to go-bitarray! go-bitarray is a go implementation of bit array that allows creating and querying a bit array.

 Bit arrays are a compact, space efficient data structure that represent a group of boolean values.
 A very common use is in probabilistic data structures (like Bloom filter).